Cambrai: Twin towns and sister cities

-Population and society
+Population

-Demography
+Demographics

 In 2018, the commune had 32,501 inhabitants.

 The urban unit (unité urbaine) of Cambrai had 46,772 inhabitants in 2018, and the urban area (aire urbaine) 94,576 inhabitants.
 In other less populated regions, Cambrai would be an important city, but in Nord-Pas-de-Calais, densely populated and urbanised, the city and its suburbs come far behind Lille (1,143,125 inhabitants), Douai-Lens (552,682), Valenciennes (399,677), Dunkirk (265,974) and Maubeuge (125,000).

 The population of Cambrai increased little over the centuries: Estimated at 10,000 souls in the 15th century, it is, according to a memorandum of intendant who described it as "very diminished", at 12,000 in 1698.
 At the end of the Revolution, in 1801, it was still only approximately 15,000 inhabitants.

 It increased slowly but steadily throughout the 19th century with a net decline in the early 20th century: the birth rate, as everywhere else in France, declined.
 At the same time, infant mortality remained high (20.3% in 1900, 10.2% on the eve of the war), which explains the low natural growth.

 The population growth resumed at a rapid pace between the end of World War II and the beginning of the 1970s (the Trente Glorieuses), through natural increase (baby boomers and sharp decline of infant mortality) and the rural exodus, which slowly emptied the villages of Cambrésis of their population (partial) towards the town of Cambrai.
 This dynamism, however, showed however signs of stalling since 1968: in fact, the progress of jobs (+27.5% from 1952 to 1975) did not follow that of the population (+44.2%).

 The curve was brutally reversed by the 1973 oil crisis.
 The city's population plummeted from the 1975 census, net migration which was largely positive in the 1960s became negative, while the natural balance, which remains positive, tends to shrink.
 Many traditional activities have disappeared (chocolate production, brewery, chicory, weaving, metallurgy, etc.), representing several thousand jobs.